zhy2002/neutron/readme.md

 todo
 -----------------
+use rxjs
+do not directly reference context and nodes (implement web worker)
 1. rolling commit - only keep N cycles in the current session
 2. load initial values (as a part of node load)
   - load value only or the full state?